-Our investigational post-operative pain relief depot, POSIMIR, is a sustained release injectable using our proprietary SABER® delivery system to deliver bupivacaine, an off-patent pharmaceutical agent.
-SABER is a controlled drug delivery technology that is administered via the parenteral (i.e., injectable) route to deliver drugs that act systemically or locally.
-POSIMIR is designed to be administered to a surgical site for post-operative pain relief and is intended to provide local analgesia for up to 3 days, which we believe coincides with the time period of the greatest need for post-surgical pain control in most patients.
+POSIMIR is our investigational post-operative pain relief depot product that utilizes our patented SABER® technology.
+POSIMIR is designed to be administered directly into the surgical site to deliver bupivacaine for up to three days after surgery, which we believe coincides with the time period of the greatest need for post-surgical pain control in most patients.

 Status.
 In April 2013, we submitted an NDA as a 505(b)(2) application, which relied in part on the FDA's findings of safety and effectiveness of a reference drug.
 In February 2014, we received a Complete Response Letter (CRL) from the FDA.
-Based on the CRL and subsequent communications with the FDA, we conducted a new POSIMIR Phase 3 clinical trial (the PERSIST trial) consisting of patients undergoing laparoscopic cholecystectomy (gallbladder removal) surgery to further evaluate the benefits and risks of POSIMIR.
-We began recruiting patients for this trial in November 2015 comparing POSIMIR to placebo.
-Based on advice from the FDA received subsequent to the start of the trial, in April 2016 we decided to amend the PERSIST trial.
-Starting in August 2016, we began implementing Part 2 of the PERSIST trial to evaluate POSIMIR against standard bupivacaine HCl rather than placebo as we had been doing initially in the study.
-In October 2017, we reported that the PERSIST trial did not meet its primary efficacy endpoint of reduction in pain on movement over the first 48 hours after surgery as compared to standard bupivacaine HCl.
+Based on the CRL and subsequent communications with the FDA, we conducted a new Phase 3 clinical trial (the PERSIST trial) consisting of patients undergoing laparoscopic cholecystectomy (gallbladder removal) surgery to further evaluate the benefits and risks of POSIMIR.
+In October 2017, we reported that the PERSIST trial did not meet its primary efficacy endpoint.
 While results trended in favor of POSIMIR versus the comparator, they did not achieve statistical significance.
-On June 27, 2019, we submitted a response to the CRL, intending to address the issues raised in the CRL and seeking FDA approval of POSIMIR.
-On July 17, 2019, we announced that the FDA agreed to file the submitted response to the CRL as a complete Class 2 Resubmission and assigned a user fee goal date for FDA response of December 27, 2019.
-On October 2, 2019, we announced that the FDA notified the Company that its resubmission for POSIMIR will be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
-The meeting is tentatively scheduled for January 16, 2020.
-A new user fee goal date has not been assigned.
+After carefully reviewing the existing POSIMIR data and evaluating the feedback we had received from the FDA, including the CRL and other correspondence, we submitted a full response to the CRL to the FDA in June 2019 seeking FDA approval of POSIMIR.
+In October 2019, the FDA notified the Company that its resubmission for POSIMIR would be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
+At a meeting of the FDA's Anesthetic and Analgesic Drug Products Advisory Committee in January 2020, six advisory committee members voted to recommend that the efficacy, safety, and overall risk-benefit profile of POSIMIR support approval, while six did not support approval based on the information presented.
+Although the FDA considers the recommendations of the AADPAC, the recommendations by the panel are non-binding.
+The final decision regarding pending regulatory actions for a product is made by the FDA.
+Since the Advisory Committee meeting, we have responded to several requests for additional information from the FDA.
+While the original user fee goal date for our POSIMR application was in December 2019, no subsequent date has been assigned.

-In total, we have completed 16 clinical studies with POSIMIR, in seven different surgical procedures, including inguinal hernia repair, shoulder surgery (primarily subacromial decompression), appendectomy, abdominal hysterectomy, open laparotomy, laparoscopic cholecystectomy, and laparoscopic colectomy.
+In total, we have completed 16 clinical studies in the POSIMIR program, in seven different surgical procedures, including inguinal hernia repair, shoulder surgery (primarily subacromial decompression), appendectomy, abdominal hysterectomy, open laparotomy, laparoscopic cholecystectomy, and laparoscopic colectomy.
 The incision lengths treated ranged from a few centimeters for laparoscopic portals, to open laparotomy incisions of up to 35 cm.
 The seriousness of the surgery ranged from day surgery hernia repair in relatively healthy patients to major abdominal surgery for colon cancer in elderly patients with substantial co-morbidity who were often hospitalized for a week or more.
 The safety experience from this variety of procedures and patients was designed to allow for extrapolation of the safety and efficacy data to a broad surgical population.
-Our POSIMIR clinical development program has been devised to establish the safety and efficacy of POSIMIR for the treatment of post-surgical pain for 3 days.
+Our POSIMIR clinical development program has been devised to establish the safety and efficacy of POSIMIR for the treatment of post-surgical pain for up to 3 days.
+POSIMIR has not been approved by the FDA for marketing in the U.S. for any indication.